Kenneth P. Dietrich School of Arts and Sciences

 Q. Can you tell me where I am on the wait list?

 A. We do not assign numbers to students on the wait list.
 If space becomes available for the fall term, the Admissions Committee will review the records of all students on the wait list and notify some students they will have a place in the fall term and others, that there is not a space for them.

 Q. Do I need to do anything to secure my place on the wait list?

 A. No. We will only request an enrollment deposit if a place becomes available.
 In that case, you will need to complete an Enrollment Fee/Admission Data Form and submit a $300 enrollment fee.

 Q. What about on-campus housing?

-A. On-campus housing is guaranteed for three years if you are offered a place in the class for the fall term, as long as you pay an enrollment fee by the time we request it and subsequently, follow the instructions outlined on the housing contract by the deadline indicated and submit the housing deposit required with the contract.
+A. On-campus housing is guaranteed for three years if you are offered a place in the class for the fall term, or two-and-a-half years if you choose to begin in the spring term.
+To maintain these guarantees, you are required to pay an enrollment fee by the time we request it and subsequently, follow the instructions outlined on the housing contract by the deadline indicated and submit the housing deposit required with the contract.